Thursday, 2 February 2017

 Do watch -

-From an outsider's perspective, my life (in the two strokes' wake) may look like a beautiful (indeed!) mountain top, where they tend to only notice/acknowledge a fraction of my struggles which are in fact minor in comparison to the severe challenges actually faced (and continually/fortunately embraced) + such heartbreaking hardship can be viewed by others on a superficial level with a rather basic concept of what life as a young stroke survivor realistically entails, dismissing just how strenuous a survivor has to continuously work at regaining some of the lost function, abilities, traits, freedom, progress and life.
-Generally speaking, outsiders struggle to truly understand and acknowledge the extent and depth of the adverse effects (including secondary effects) caused by the severe brain damage + its confronting, continually extending, journey (for all riding joining in on riding the brain-wave) through the disheartening stroke fog during the (supposed) prime of my existence.
+From an outsider's perspective, my life (in the two strokes' wake) may look like a beautiful mountain top, where they tend to only notice/acknowledge a fraction of my struggles which are in fact minor in comparison to the severe challenges actually faced + such heartbreaking hardship can also be viewed by others on a superficial level with a rather basic concept of what life as a young stroke survivor realistically entails, dismissing just how strenuous a survivor with considerable brain damage has to continuously work at regaining some of the lost function, abilities, traits, treats, freedom, progress and life.
+Generally speaking, outsiders tend to struggle to truly understand and acknowledge the extent and depth of the adverse effects (including secondary effects) caused by the severe brain damage + its confronting, continually extending, journey (for all riding joining in on riding the brain-wave) through disheartening stroke fog during the supposed prime of my existence.

-The truth is, Laird Mountain certainly is not bright within the stroke's thick, heavy fog and you continually struggle to see far on the horizon - it merely looks like there's only further white fog/challenges/loss/nothingness to come in the distance/future.
+The truth is Laird Mountain certainly is not bright within the stroke's thick, heavy fog and it's a constant struggle to see any distance out on the horizon - it looks like there's only further white fog/challenges/loss/nothingness to come in the distance/future.
+Pretty bloody bleak.

 An enlightening neuro article -